Before you start

 Once you add video to a frame, switch over to the Prototype of the right sidebar.
 From here, you can create interactions between frames with video.

-The Video section of the Prototype tab lets you set a video’s behavior when navigating to its frame in a prototype:
+When you select a video, there is a Video section available on the Prototype tab.
+This section lets you set a video’s behavior when navigating to its frame in a prototype.

 - Check the box to autoplay video

-- Click to turn the video’s sound off and on
+- Click the Sound icon to turn the video’s default sound setting on or off

 Video and smart animate